Although this is a list of the best things to do in Eze, I have also put it in order so that you can use it as an Eze itinerary as well!

 It only costs 6 euros per person and it’s even cheaper if you are a student.

-Not only does this place have incredible views and tons of cool succulents and cacti (which this Arizona girl loved) but there’s also signs placed all around the garden which tell you a bit of history about the view that you are looking at.
+Not only does this place have incredible views and tons of cool succulents and cacti (which this Arizona girl loved) but there are also signs placed all around the garden that tell you a bit of history about the view that you are looking at.

 We read about a few famous people who had stayed in Eze (including Bono and a few princes!) and learned about who owned the villas that you could see off in the distance.
 It was basically an outdoor museum!

 7. Visit the Cemetery

 Right next to the entrance to the Exotic Garden there is a small cemetery.
 You’re not allowed to take photos inside, but I’ve always loved looking around cemeteries (especially the French ones that are on top of hills!
 By the way, have you been to Menton?!)

 I’m not much of a shopper, but these stores were all so adorable!
 We even peaked into one that was called the Goat Cavern and you couldn’t even stand up in there!